Skip to main content

 You can’t just stop using fossil fuels without having the renewables in place…That is something that policymakers are still trying to figure out.

-Megan Greene Bio
+Megan Greene SNF Dialoguer Profile

 Megan Greene, Global Chief Economics at the Kroll Institute, Senior Fellow at the Mossavar-Rahmani Center for Business and Government at the University of Brown and Contributing Editor at the Financial Times